-The Dexter revival surprised everyone when it was announced in 2020, and now fans are anxiously awaiting Dexter’s next chapter.
+The Dexter revival surprised everyone when it was announced in 2020, and now fans are anxious to see Dexter’s next chapter.
 Your favorite serial killer will be back for the limited series as well as his sister Deb Morgan.
-From filming news to a possible release date to the storyline, there are a number of things we already know about the Dexter revival.
-HollywoodLife is breaking down all the crucial updates.
+HollywoodLife is breaking down all the crucial Dexter: New Blood news.

 ‘Dexter: New Blood’ Trailer

-The official name of the revival was revealed along with the trailer.
-Dexter: New Blood is the title of the special event series, which premieres on November 7.
+The official name of the revival was revealed in July 2021 along with the trailer.
+Dexter: New Blood is the title of the special event series.
 Dexter: New Blood picks up 10 years after the events of the Dexter series finale.

 Dexter, now going by the name Jim Lindsay, is living a quaint life in Iron Lake, New York.
 But he can’t seem to shake the man he used to be.
 “It’s been a whirlwind,” Dexter tells his therapist.
 “I’ve always had my demons so I went away.
 But sometimes, I have an urge too strong to ignore.”